Closing date announced for Suspension Remuneration Review requests: 11.59pm on 31 January 2026

 If you don’t have email access yourself, a family member or friend is welcome to submit the form on your behalf.

 Alternatively, if you can’t submit your request or supporting information by email, you can post it to Remediation Team, Post Office Ltd, 2nd Floor, 1 Future Walk, Chesterfield S49 1PF.
-You (or someone on your behalf) can complete and post the paper version of the form if required – this was enclosed with your letter.
 If using post, please only provide copies of supporting documents/material rather than original documents, which should be retained for your own records.
 We advise using a trackable service such as Royal Mail Special Delivery if sending documents by post.
+You (or someone on your behalf) can complete and post a paper version of the form if required – this was enclosed with your letter, or you can request a paper copy from supportteam@postoffice.co.uk.

 We appreciate that the form may appear long and complex, but it is important we have as much information as possible to ensure your request is assessed fairly and thoroughly and the right outcome is reached.
 We have kept the information and questions as clear and straightforward as possible.
 You can find details about how to contact us below if you have any questions or would like any support with your request form.

 If you have already applied for an investigation through the Horizon Shortfall Scheme (previously called the Historical Shortfall Scheme), please contact us at supportteam@postoffice.co.uk to discuss whether you can submit a request in this Review.
-If you have an overturned conviction or were part of the group litigation against Post Office that settled in December 2019, you will not be able to be part of this Review but please refer to the guidance here on how these claims will be dealt with.
+If you have an overturned conviction or were part of the group litigation against Post Office that settled in December 2019, those claims are being handled by the Department for Business and Trade and you can find information about the Horizon Convictions Redress Scheme here and the GLO Scheme here.

 Further questions